People have a range of opinions on being licked by a dog.

 Create Positive Attention With Another Task

-The trainer in the video below offers another take on how to stop a dog from licking you, plus a few great tips:
+The behaviorist in the video below offers more tips on how to stop a dog from licking you: